Kashmir-Intelligence/.github/profile/README.md

 ## Our Mission 🚀

+AI has permeated our lives in ways we couldn't even imagine a decade ago.
+From large language models (LLMs), image generation and personalised recommendations, AI's accomplishments in the tech sector are undeniable.
+AI innovation is dominated by a small group of tech companies, where the landscape comprises of models produced for mostly general internet use, forming an "AI Oligopoly".
+This is reflected in models uploaded and used at the world’s most popular model hubs such as HuggingFace and PyTorch we found 95% of models are for general internet use (natural images and natural text), 3% are for social media networking graphs, and the remaining 2% are for time series use.
+Industrial sectors, however, lack representation in these hubs, with virtually no models dedicated to their specific needs, hindered by challenges like data privacy and outdated infrastructure.

+**We want to bridge this gap, by being the new hub for delivery narrow, adaptable and scalable AI for industry**

-## Our research 🔥
+## Our research Focus 🔥
 The barriers before us are formidable, but not insurmountable.
 By crafting a stack of AI tools tailored to meet the specific needs of these industries, I believe we can break down these barriers:
-1. **Narrow AI**: Hyper-specialised models purpose-built for industrial applications Swarm AI: Federated Learning to share insights across models deployed without compromising data
+1. **Federated Learning**: To deploy models on a decentralised network of IoT sensors and share insights across models without compromising privacy
+2. **Meta Learning**: Hyper-specialised models purpose-built for industrial applications
-2. **Compact AI**: On-device AI execution, bypassing cloud constraints
+3. **Compact AI**: Compression of deep learning models for on-device AI execution, bypassing cloud constraints
-3. **Continuous Learning**: Real-time adaptation to evolving conditions
+4. **Continuous Learning**: Real-time domain adaptation to evolving conditions
-4. **Generative AI**: Digital twin simulations for robust scenario planning and Representation Learning
+5. **Generative AI**: Digital twin simulations for robust scenario planning and Representation Learning
-5. **Reinforcement Learning**: Decision-making within intricate environments
+6. **Reinforcement Learning**: Decision-making within intricate environments

 By leveraging this stack, we can navigate the challenges of data privacy, legacy systems, and continuous adaptation.
 This is the key to unlocking a new era of industrial AI that will be world-altering in its impact and performance.

 ## Who are we? 🤘

-## Contact Us 🤙